 You can totally use a store-bought mild soft cheese to make this keto sushi.
 Note that I made my own kefir cheese for the maximum probiotic benefits, that is often encouraged by the keto diet.

 The following images illustrate the steps to make this keto sushi, using smoked salmon, kefir cheese, avocado, cucumber and microgreens.

 Our brains need good amount of healthy fat to maintain its regular functions.
 The fat in whole milk kefir cheese is good for us.
 Salmon, avocado and sesame are all great brain foods for providing healthy fats.
 Women after child birth and nursing literally lose brain mass!
 There is a reason for the term “baby brain” – the mothers’ brains shrink in size due to the amount of fat they have to provide for the growth of the babies in the womb and while breastfeeding.
 Our brains are made out of mostly fat and cholesterols.
 If we want happy and healthy brains, it’s no time to go on a low fat diet.

 Our gut is our second brain.
 Studies are suggesting that a healthy gut flora can improve our mood and mental health.
 The probiotics from the kefir cheese may have a positive effect on the brains as well.

-You will love this “sushi” with a good dipping sauce.
-But not everyone has wasabi readily available in the kitchen any given time.
-When you don’t, you can use the dipping sauce I paired with this kefir cheese smoked salmon wrap.
-The amount of each ingredients is listed in the recipe section.
-I use dijon mustard, soya sauce and fresh lemon juice to make the dipping sauce accompanying my kefir cheese smoked salmon wrap, a.k.a. probiotic sushi.
+You will love this keto sushi with a good dipping sauce.
+But not everyone has wasabi readily available in the kitchen at any given time.
+When you don’t, you can make the dipping sauce included in this recipe below.
+I use dijon mustard, soya sauce and fresh lemon juice to make the dipping sauce accompanying my keto sushi.
 Together, they are totally delicious!